AscentSoftware/spree_zoned/README.md

 ### Inclusive Tax Rates

 An inclusive tax rate is a tax rate that is marked as 'Included In Price'.
-A tax rate that might be modelled this way is UK VAT.
+A tax rate that might be modeled this way is UK VAT.

 Stores that want to use an inclusive tax rate need to be configured correctly.